rubyxie/stockgraph/README.md

 #StockGraph
-A total implementation of stock graph,written by JavaScript and HTML5.
+An integrated implementation of stock graph,written by JavaScript and HTML5.
+- Graphs with 11 different time ranges for any stock supported in the Hundsun finance openapi.
+- Markets supported with China,Hongkong,Ameria.
+- Page-able scroll views containing a graph for each different range.
+- Dragging to pan and pinching to zoom are both supported.
+- Dynamically updated axis labels.

 一个完整的股票K线图实现，使用JavaScript和Html5编写。